thortiede/PeCaX-docker/README.md

   1. Filter out all rows that are not targeting genes in Humans (column 'Species').
   2. Consolidate rows with the same 'ID' into one row, combining the elements in the 'Drug IDs' of all those rows into one.

-Here we provide an exemplary R script to perform Step 2 above:
+Here we provide an R script to perform Step 2 above:

 ```R
 csv <- read.csv("all.csv", header=TRUE, stringsAsFactors = FALSE)